StrongResearch/isc-demos/tv-segmentation/README.md

 They serve as a log of how to train specific models, as provide baseline training and evaluation scripts to quickly bootstrap research.

+You must ensure all dependencies in "requirements.txt" are installed.

 You can run the training routines for the following models using cli.

 ### RetinaNet